reubenmwenda/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists shows a list of files in a format 12-file_type creates a file in tmp
 13-symbolic_link makes a link to bin
+14-copy_html copies all html files from current to parent dir